RPLaine/newsroom-processor/README.md

 python main.py
 ```

-2. Access the server at [http://localhost:8001](http://localhost:8001)
+2. Access the game at [http://localhost:8001](http://localhost:8001)

-3. Place your HTML, JavaScript, and CSS files in the same directory as the main.py file
+3. Create an account or log in to continue your adventure

 4. Press Ctrl+C in the terminal to stop the server

+### Requirements

+- Python 3.6+
+- Internet connection (for API access to Dolphin 3 LLM)
+- Modern web browser

 ### Security Note

-This server is intended for development purposes only and should not be used in production environments.
+This application includes authentication mechanisms but is primarily intended for personal use.
+Exercise caution when deploying in shared environments.